-(b) all the railways that are on land that is corridor land as defined in the Rail Freight System Act 2000; and
+(b) all the railways that are on land that is corridor land as defined in the Rail Freight System Act 2000;

+(ba) the railway constructed pursuant to the TPI Railway and Port Agreement; and

 (c) any railway declared under section 3(2) of the Act to be part of the railways network;

-“Regulator” means the person who holds, or is acting in, the office provided for by Part 3 of the Act;
+Regulator means the person who holds, or is acting in, the office provided for by Part 3 of the Act;

-“related body corporate” has the same meaning as it has in the Corporations Law;
+related body corporate has the same meaning as it has in the Corporations Law;

-“rolling stock” means any vehicle, whether self-propelled or not, that operates on or uses a railway track;
+rolling stock means any vehicle, whether self-propelled or not, that operates on or uses a railway track;

-“route” means those parts of the railways network and associated infrastructure to which this Code applies, and includes part of a route;
+route means those parts of the railways network and associated infrastructure to which this Code applies, and includes part of a route;

-“route section” has the meaning given to it in Schedule 2.
+route section has the meaning given to it in Schedule 2.

+TPI Railway and Port Agreement has the meaning given to the term “the Agreement” in the Railway and Port (The Pilbara Infrastructure Pty Ltd) Agreement Act 2004 section 3.

 [Section 3 amended in Gazette 23 Jul 2004 p.
-2989.]
+2989; amended by No. 77 of 2004 s.
+11.]

 4. Other laws not affected